hcheung01/AirBnB_clone/README.md

   * ** no instance found **: prints when a bad ID is typed after a valid class name

 ### update
-* Updates an instance of <class name> and <id> with an attribute and value.
+* Updates an instance of 'class name' and 'id' with an attribute and value.
 Saves the change to the json file.

 * You cannot update 'id', 'created_at', 'updated_at'
 * The command ignores everything after the first attribute-value pair